KimRass/lama/README.md

 if on_pred:
     loss += torch.mean(torch.abs(pred_downscaled[mask_downscaled>=1e-8] - ref[mask_downscaled>=1e-8]))
 ```

 ## High Receptive Field Perceptual Loss (HRF PL)
 - Naive supervised losses require the generator to reconstruct the ground truth precisely.
 However, the visible parts of the image often do not contain enough information for the exact reconstruction of the masked part.
 Therefore, using naive supervision leads to blurry results due to the averaging of multiple plausible modes of the inpainted content.

+## Big LaMa-Fourier
+- Big LaMa-Fourier differs from LaMa-Fourier in three aspects:
+  - The depth of the generator; It has 18 residual blocks, all based on FFC, resulting in 51M parameters.